UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 -  `CATALOG.json` MUST be a *DataCrate-flattened JSON-LD* document.

 -  `CATALOG.html` MUST be an HTML 5 document containing a human readable summary of the [Dataset] DataCrate contents of `CATALOG.json`.
-This HTML page MAY be a stand-alone self-contained page with descriptions for all the *Data Entities* and *Context Entities* in `CATALOG.json`, or MAY describe only the DataCrate *Data Entity* and link to additional HTML files in a subdiretory:
-   `/CATALOG`. `CATALOG.html` and all linked HTML files MUST contain the JSON-ld for that corresponds to the entit(ies) described in that file.
+This HTML page MUST describe only the DataCrate *Data Entity* and link to additional HTML files in a subdiretory: `/CATALOG_files`. `CATALOG.html` and all linked HTML files MUST contain the JSON-ld that corresponds to the entit(ies) described in that file in the head.

 ## About `CATALOG.json`